 Mother nature is filled with beautiful and unique treasures that go beyond our wildest dreams.
 Everything from flowers to trees fill our world with awe-inspiring nature that many of us want to absorb as much as possible.
-Unfortunately, on the other end of the spectrum, some people decide to exploit the beauty found in nature and use it at such rapid rates that it becomes on the verge of extinction.
+Unfortunately, on the other end of the spectrum, some people decide to exploit the beauty found in nature and use it at such rapid rates that it approaches extinction.

-The rosewood tree is unfortunately in the category of flora that borderlines extinction due to its highly desired unique characteristics.
-It's used to craft various things such as high-end instruments and furniture due to the well-known durability of this tree species.
-However, there are many other qualities that make the rosewood tree so desirable.
+The rosewood tree (Dalbergia ssp.) is unfortunately in the category of flora that borderlines extinction due to its highly desired unique characteristics.
+Hardy in U.S. Department of Agriculture plant hardiness zones 9 through 12, the rosewoods are used to craft high-end instruments and furniture due to the well-known durability of this tree species.
+However, there are many other qualities that make the rosewood tree species so desirable.

 The rosewood tree consists of a type of tropical hardwood that has become a very expensive commodity.
-Simply put, rosewood wood literally comes from rosewood trees such as the Brazilian rosewood, Indian rosewood and Madagascar rosewood.
+Simply put, rosewood wood literally comes from rosewood trees such as the Brazilian rosewood (Dalbergia nigra), Indian rosewood (Dalbergia latifolia) and Madagascar rosewood (Dalbergia baronii).
 These are some of the true rosewoods that hold the most value when sold.
-Bolivian rosewood, Australian rosewood and New Guinea rosewood are all subspecies of rosewood that are inferior, but these various sub-types are often attempted to pass as their superior counterparts.
+Other tree species with similar coloring and wood grain are commonly called "rosewood" but are not as hard and weigh less than the true Dalbergia species.

 The true rosewood species is sought after for its density and amazing red/dark red coloring.
 It has a tight grain and tends to be quite heavy but remains easy to work with if you know how to.
 Along with its beautiful coloring, rosewood also offers the additional quality of permeating the air with its rose-like scent.
 This odor remains ingrained in the wood for hundreds of years and can still be smelled in antiques when they're scratched or refinished.